-■ The Coach is present at one location where the student activity takes place (e.g., gymnasium, sports field, tennis courts at an Outside Activity Provider's facility) and is accessible for providing management and direction of the physical activity and student safety.
+- The Teacher is present at one location where the student activity takes place (e.g., gymnasium, sports field, climbing wall at an Outside Activity Provider's facility, campsite) and is accessible for providing management and direction of the physical activity and student safety. - Provisos: - Where more than one activity occurs in one location, the Teacher is circulating between the activities and is accessible for management and direction.

-Provisos:

-- Where more than one activity occurs in one location, the Coach is circulating between the activities and is accessible for management and direction. - Momentary presence in adjoining rooms (e.g., equipment room, outside storage shed, boathouse) is considered to be On-Site Supervision.

-- Where a Community Coach is providing the safety and initial skill instruction and monitoring, a Community Coach Liaison is accessible for management and direction as determined by the Principal/Designate. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction; - With activities using multiple stations while the Coach is circulating; - When combining two or more activities at one location while the Coach is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.
+- Momentary presence in adjoining rooms (e.g., equipment room, outdoor storage shed, boathouse, staff tent) is considered to be On-Site Supervision. - Where a Qualified Instructor(s) is providing the safety and initial skill instruction and monitoring for an activity or a combination of activities at one location and the Teacher is present and is circulating and accessible for management and direction. - An activity may be under On-Site Supervision: - During the entire duration of the activity; - During the safety and initial skill instruction; - With activities using multiple stations while the Teacher is circulating; - When combining two or more activities at one location while the Teacher is circulating; and - When activities transition from On-Site Supervision to In-the-Area Supervision.

-• Volunteer:
+Volunteer:

-A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students, Parents/Guardians, Teacher Candidates) approved by the Principal/Designate who is under the direction of a Coach and has been instructed on their monitoring responsibilities.
-Refer to your school board's policy on volunteers assisting with students' physical activities.
+A responsible adult (e.g., Educational Assistants, Retired Teachers, Co-op Students, Parents/Guardians, Teacher Candidates) approved by the Principal/Designate who is under the direction of a Teacher and has been instructed on their monitoring responsibilities.
+Refer to your school board's policy on volunteers assisting with student's physical activities.

-Last Published Fri, 09/06/24 12:44 pm
+Last Published Fri, 08/01/25 10:53 am